-Central Site Bit tid Bit Routing Activity 0 0 If the calling job is of remote batch origin, the system routes output to the remote batch queue and associates with it the user name and the system routes output to the remote batch queue and associates with it the user name and family of the originating remote batch terminal.
+Central Site Bit tid Bit Routing Activity 0 0 If the calling job is of remote batch origin, the system routes output to the remote batch queue and associates with it the user name and family of the originating remote batch terminal.
 If the calling job is any other origin type, the system routes output to the central site queue.
-If the file being routed was previously routed with queuing deferred, the previously specified destination remains in effect.
-Print train image code (0 to 7) for print files.
-This field is meaningful only for 512 and 580 printers.
+If the file being routed • was previously routed with queuing deferred, the previously specified destination remains in effect.